How to conduct a pay equity analysis

 3. Conduct an internal equity analysis

-This step in the process can also help you to identify where you may have unclear or inconsistent requirements (e.g., education, experience).
+This step in the process can also help you to identify where you may have unclear or inconsistent requirements (e.g., education, experience, job level).
+A thorough job evaluation is essential for an accurate pay equity study.

 4. Conduct an external market analysis

 Following the internal equity analysis, it’s time to conduct external market analysis.
-At this step, you use published wage and salary survey data.
-Identify what demographics factors (e.g., geography, budget size, number of employees) are important to ensure you gather the right data.
+At this step, you use published wage and salary data sources.
+Identify what demographics factors (e.g., geography, budget size, number of employees, organization size) are important to ensure you gather the right data.
 It’s also critical to focus on each position’s role and responsibilities (not the title, as titles may be inconsistent across organizations and don’t make for good comparisons).
 A best practice is to price each unique position within the organization.
-In this way, you convey that all positions are important and should be considered.
-(It is again critical to remain focused on the job itself and not the incumbent, who comes into focus in a later step.)
+In this way, you convey that all positions are important and should be considered in the pay equity review.

 5. Design the salary structure